andrewl/leaflet/README.txt

 defines a default map with a OpenStreet Maps base layer.

 $features
-This is the tricky pary.
+This is the tricky part.
 This is an associative array of all the features you want to plot on the map.
 A feature can be a point, linestring, polygon, multipolygon, multipolygon, or json object.
 Additionally, features can be grouped into layer groups so they can be controlled together,